exercism/elm/exercises/concept/marios-marvellous-lasagna/.docs/instructions.md

 Define the `remainingTimeInMinutes` function that takes two parameters and has a let expression as its body.
 The first parameter is the number of layers in the lasagna, and the second parameter is the number of minutes since you starting cooking.

 Define `expectedMinutesInOven` (in the `let` part of the `let` expression) to check how many minutes the lasagna should be in the oven.
-According to the cooking book, the expected oven time in minutes is 40:
+According to the cookbook, the expected oven time in minutes is 40:

 ```elm
 expectedMinutesInOven